 Get the family up early and head out on the water with Duffy Down Under Boat Hire, Cruises and Tours for some fun in the sun.
 Boarding directly from the Marine Village, choose from a skippered or self-drive boat for hire (up to 5 hours) to set sail around the beautiful marina and Coomera River.
 You can even BYO snacks and beverages!

 Enjoy lunch with a view?
-Head to the local favourite George’s Paragon for an all-day half price menu from 11am to 10pm or to the newly refurbished Cove Tavern for a delicious pub feed where mains start from $20, and kids meals from just $10.
-Why not even extend your stay and check the family into the InterContinental Sanctuary Cove Resort, where Mums and Dads can relax by the saltwater beach lagoon pool and your little travellers can enjoy themselves at the Plant Trekkers Kid’s Club.
+Head to the local favourite George’s Paragon for an all-day half-price menu from 11am to 10pm or to the newly refurbished Cove Tavern for a delicious pub feed where mains start from $20, and kids meals from just $10.
+Why not even extend your stay and check the family into the InterContinental Sanctuary Cove Resort, where Mums and Dads can relax by the saltwater beach lagoon pool and your little travellers can enjoy themselves at the Planet Trekkers Kid’s Club.

 PARADISE COUNTRY | Oxenford

 If your kids love animals, this authentic Aussie farm experience is a must-do.
 Just a short 15-minute drive on the Pacific Highway from Surfers Paradise and a 40-minute drive from Brisbane airport, Paradise Country has a lot to offer for an epic day of family fun.

 From precious cuddles and a photo with a Koala or Kangaroo to a number of spectator shows like the sheep shearing and ram parade throughout the day, your kids will leave with memories that will last a lifetime.
 Did we mention that the widely popular Shaun the Sheep is also a resident at the homestead?
 Yep, with 2 debut shows a day, personal meet and greet photo ops and a themed tractor ride to boot.
 Better still; a number of these attractions are accessibility friendly too, so no one has to miss out!